sweetpea-org/sweetpea-py/docs/_source/api/main.rst

                 to generate additional trials for smaller crossings.
                 Mode must be specified when crossing sizes are different.
                 The default value is :attr:`RepeatMode.EQUAL`, which suggests all crossings have equal crossing sizes.
+If str is provided instead of a :class:`.RepeatMode`, it will behave identically by mapping the string to the corresponding enum: 'weight' maps to :attr:`.RepeatMode.WEIGHT`, 'repeat' maps to :attr:`.RepeatMode.REPEAT` and 'equal' maps to :attr:`.RepeatMode.EQUAL`
    :type mode: Union[str, RepeatMode]
    :return: a block description
    :rtype: Block